sabnzbd/sabnzbd/main/README.txt

 *******************************************
 *** Beta Software                       ***
 *******************************************
-This is Beta software, it´s almost mature.
+This is Beta software, itï¿½s almost mature.
 We are quite confident, but not enough people have used it yet.